f5devcentral/f5-bd-sre-demo/CONTRIBUTING.md

 ## Coding and Documenting Style

 All the use cases should be developed and documented in a repeatable manner.
 In another word, you should include all the pieces neccessary for the user to dulplicate the use case in his/her own lab:
+- Description of SRE use case with topology
 - Pre-requisites and dependencies
 - Step-by-step installation and deployment/implementation guide, with screenshots as needed
 - All the code/script/configuration used